InSight: A look inside Mars

 Seismology has been previously used to explore the interior structure of the Moon and Earth, with the Apollo astronauts measuring "Moonquakes."

-InSight's heat probe, HP3, will burrow up to five metres beneath the surface to detect the amount of energy being released from the deep interior of the planet.
+InSight's heat probe, HP3, will burrow up to 5m beneath the surface to detect the amount of energy being released from the deep interior of the planet.

 Measuring this heat flow will reveal whether Mars is composed of the same material as the Earth and Moon, and how the planet may have formed.